 The busy streets and ancient sidewalks of Buenos Aires still abound in beautiful architecture, open air cafes and a calendar of outdoor festivals.
 View original works by celebrated Argentinian artists like Antonio Berni, Rachel Forner, and Jorge De La Vega at MALBA, the Latin American Art Museum of Buenos Aires before a late lunch of fresh baked empanadas prepared by one of numerous sidewalk food vendors.

-Fully-Guided Easy to Moderate
+Guided-Full Easy to Moderate

 Days 8 From $7,398 Tour Only